Is a pre-listing inspection of your home a good move? It depends: some thoughts on the pros and cons in just a second.

 Also keep in mind that if you fail to disclose a problem found in the inspection, you could be in big trouble.

 If you don’t want to make the repairs, understand that not making repairs can have a disproportionately negative impact on your sale price.
 For example, if you want to dump a $1,000 plumbing repair on prospective buyers, the buyers are not going to equate that to $1,000 off the asking price.
+If you notice a leak make sure to know when to call a Mesa plumber in an emergency.
 Instead, they’re going to think about the time, inconvenience, and the cost of the repair.
 A $1,000 repair might translate to a $3,000 hit to the asking price.
 Buyers will want to be well-paid to handle a seller’s headache.
 This plumber can help with any problem you may have after the inspection, so make sure to give them a call.

 There’s a definite benefit to the pre-listing inspection, but it’s important to consider the pros and cons with your agent.